bitcrushr/htmlcsspractice/README.md

 Yes, I'm aware of PHP and alternate webservers.
 This was just made for HTML and CSS practice.

-To easily view the page, run:
+To easily view the page, run

 ```
 python -m SimpleHTTPServer
 ```

-in the repo's root directory.
+in the repo's root directory, and visit http://localhost:8000 with your browser of choice.